BillJr99/Ursinus-CS374-Fall2024/_pages/Activities/activity-parsinginterpreting.md

       questions:
         - "Try this example with some sample calculations."
         - "An LL(1) parser requires a grammar with no left recursion, and with unique nonterminals starting each production.
 Are these requirements met?
 If not, on what inputs will this parser fail?
 How can we fix it?"
+        - "Typically, a scanner functions pops each token, stores it in a variable, and returns the type of constant read.
+Modify this program to include a function <code>addsub</code> that pops a token and returns a constant representing the type of token found (either a <code>'+'</code> or a <code>'-'</code> character)."
+        - "Move the scanning functions to a separate <code>.c</code> file with a corresponding header, and include that header from the scanner code module and main parser code module.
+Don't forget to use an <a href=\"https://en.wikipedia.org/wiki/Include_guard\">include guard</a> to ensure that the file is only included once during compilation."
+    - model: |
+        <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
+        S -> aS
+        S -> aaS
+        ]]></script>
+      title: Limitations of LL(1) parsers: unique first productions and left factoring
+      questions:
+        - "Consider each nonterminal as a function call in a recursive descent parser.
+Why is this grammar difficult to parse with an LL(1) parser?"
+        - "How might we fix this grammar?"
+        - "Draw a state machine representing the parse rules of this grammar, and describe the limitations in terms of the state machine."
+    - model: |
+        <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
+        S -> Ax
+        A -> By
+        B -> Az
+        ]]></script>
+      title: Limitations of LL(1) parsers: no left recursion
+      questions:
+        - "Consider each nonterminal as a function call in a recursive descent parser.
+Why is this grammar difficult to parse with an LL(1) parser?"
+        - "How might we fix this grammar?"
+        - "Draw a state machine representing the parse rules of this grammar, and describe the limitations in terms of the state machine."
     - model: |
         <script type="syntaxhighlighter" class="brush: cpp"><![CDATA[
          /*